-- 2) Denial of accreditation: This decision indicates that the proposed program has not demonstrated reasonable assurance that it can conduct an accredited program.
-The program may request the Council to reconsider a denial of accreditation. - 5.
+- Denial of accreditation: This decision indicates that the proposed program has not demonstrated reasonable assurance that it can conduct an accredited program.
+The program may request the Council to reconsider a denial of accreditation.
+A decision for denial of accreditation is subject to 20 U.S. Code 1099b(e). - 5.
 Council decisions for established programs and for new programs that have graduated the first class of students - a.
 Continued accreditation: The Council uses the following guidelines and accompanying criteria for awarding continued accreditation.
 An accreditation decision may include approval pending Chief Executive Officer or Executive Committee review of additional information as required by the Council.
 History of a program's partial and/or noncompliance of the standards may have an impact on the Council's decision to request a program's evaluations before the midpoint of the accreditation cycle.